Personal profile

-I'm a geologist and I lead the 'Plastics in the Natural Environment' theme of the Manchester Environmental Research Group.
+I'm a geologist and environmental scientist, and I lead the 'Plastics in the Natural Environment' theme of the Manchester Environmental Research Group.

 My PhD (Leeds, 2007) was on submarine channel-levee systems which I investigated with fieldwork examining the Cretaceous deep-marine strata of Baja California, Mexico, and flume-tank modelling of turbidity currents.